Tagore University of Creative Arts

 Tagore University of Creative Arts (TUCA; রবীন্দ্র সৃজনকলা বিশ্ববিদ্যালয়) is a private university located in Dhaka, Bangladesh.
 The vice-chancellor of the university is Syed Mohammad Shahed.

 History

-Tagore University of Creative Arts was established in 2016 by the National Professor Dr. Anisuzzaman who served as the founding president of the board of trustees.
+Tagore University of Creative Arts was established in 2016 by the National Professor Anisuzzaman who served as the founding president of the board of trustees.
 Former chairman of UGC Professor Nazrul Islam and icon of Tagore songs Rezwana Choudhury Bannya joined his efforts later.
 Tagore University of Creative Arts was approved on 7 June 2016 by the Ministry of Education of the Government of Bangladesh.

 At present it is being regulated by a Trustee Board consisting of 14 members.
 Rabin Khan is its secretary and coordinating trustee.
-Retired professor of the University of Dhaka and former director general of Bangla Academy Dr. Syed Mohammad Shahed was appointed the vice-chancellor on 7 March 2019.
+Retired professor of the University of Dhaka and former director general of Bangla Academy Syed Mohammad Shahed was appointed the vice-chancellor on 7 March 2019.
 On 12 August 2019, the University Grants Commission warned students against joining Tagore University of Creative Arts and 29 other private universities owing to alleged irregularities.